-The life on the idyllic island turned into nightmare – people started to kill each other and finally were forced to change their way of life completely – they moved in 14 mountaintop fortresses and lived in a constant fear of sudden attack.
+The life on the idyllic island turned into a nightmare – people started to kill each other and finally were forced to change their way of life completely – they moved in 14 mountaintop fortresses and lived in constant fear of sudden attack.
 The oldest of these fortresses is Morongo Uta.

 Distant island